Processes Handling Academic Integrity Violations

 Alleged Staff Violations

 The Code of Academic Ethics applies to all members of the AUC community.
 However, the processes for handling alleged staff violations vary from those for student violations.
-Whether the incident is reported to the Office of Human Resources or the Office of Academic Integrity, both entities should be kept posted.
-In most cases, the investigation is done by the legal office which decides the appropriate sanction in alignment with the labor law.
+Both entities should be kept posted whether the incident is reported to the Office of Human Resources or the Office of Academic Integrity.
+In most cases, the legal office does the investigation, which decides the appropriate sanction in alignment with the labor law.
 The Office of Academic Integrity director should be updated with the decision, rationale, and sanction once a case is finalized.
-According to the labor law, a letter with the decision -confirmed by the legal office is handed to the staff member who acknowledges signing it.
-The Council for Academic Integrity could review the Labor’s law sanctions and suggest educational/corrective sanctions for the Office of Human Resources to use.
+According to labor law, a letter with the decision confirmed by the legal office is handed to the staff member who acknowledges signing it.
+The Council for Academic Integrity could review the Labor law sanctions and suggest educational/corrective sanctions for the Office of Human Resources to use.